Tiger Cloud: Performance, Scale, Enterprise

 • Enable data compression during ingestion:

-When you set timescaledb.enable_direct_compress_copy your data is compressed when it is ingested into memory during COPY and INSERT calls.
-This means that WAL records are written for the compressed batches rather than the individual tuples.
+When you set timescaledb.enable_direct_compress_copy your data gets compressed in memory during ingestion with COPY statements.
+By writing the compressed batches immediately in the columnstore, the IO footprint is significantly lower.
 Also, the columnstore policy you set is less important, INSERT already produces compressed chunks.

 1. Create a hypertable: